-9 responses to “Recommended Reading for November 10”
+9 thoughts on “Recommended Reading for November 10

 “…it’s none of your business why a fat person’s fat.
 It’s none of your business if they’re healthy or not either–they may be, they may not be.
 If they aren’t, it may or may not be related to their fat in some way.
 Either way, it’s still none of your business because health is not a measure of morality, and because everyone deserves basic dignity and respect on the grounds of shared humanity.”